The Betsy: Production

+Harold Robbins formed his own company to make film and television projects, Harold Robbins Productions.
+He wanted Al Pacino and John Wayne to play the leads.
+The film was going to be made by Warner Bros but they pulled out.
+By 1975 the film was set up at Allied Artists.
+Allied brought in United Artists as partners and they offered the film to Donald Petrie to direct.

+Steve McQueen and Ali MacGraw were offered the leads but turned it down.
+The first draft was done by Walter Bernstein, then William Bast was bought in.
+Laurence Olivier later had Ivan Moffat work on his dialogue.

 Assembly-plant footage was filmed at the American Motors (AMC) Kenosha, Wisconsin factory.
 It shows construction and painting of 1978 Gremlin, Pacer, and Concord models on AMC's assembly line serving as the factory of the fictitious Bethlehem Motors.
 For authenticity, the film's producers learned from AMC about how new cars are developed.
 The titular car is a slightly modified 1974 Lancia Beta coupe.

 The Betsy features music composed by John Barry.
 It was filmed at Rosecliff mansion in Newport, Rhode Island.

 A review by automobile industry expert Alex Taylor noted that the filmmakers did not show believable characters and realistic dialogue.
 Attempts by Hollywood to capture the auto industry on film, such as The Betsy, have "aimed at realistic drama but wound up with suds."

 By 1978 there had been a notable increase in the construction of racquetball courts in the United States, so Petrie chose to shoot a scene in a company racquetball court during the first meeting between the characters played by Tommy Lee Jones and Robert Duvall.

+According to Bast "The studio found Dan's cut to be rather tame, so he went back and filmed an additional sex scene between Lesley-Anne Down and Tommy Lee Jones, in a rented hotel room, as I recall.
+It seemed like they were looking for a R rating, although nobody ever said so, of course."

 Reception

+Box office

 The film opened in 473 theaters and grossed a record opening weekend for Allied Artists of $2,727,084.
 The film earned rentals of $7.85 million in the United States and Canada.

+Robbins said "none of us ever made any money off that movie" due to the fact Allied Artists went into bankruptcy in 1980.
+"Too bad... because I think it was a great movie."